 It is more important than ever to make it known to your customers that they are secure in visiting your site and that any information shared is confidential.

 A security license for your site establishes site security.
 So does a declaration notice somewhere on the site through a link to a dedicated page.
 Once this license is obtained, the URL in the site will change from HTTP to HTTPS; the S meaning the connection to the website is encrypted—the site is security-protected.

 If you do business directly with buyers as so many e-commerce businesses do, having your site secure is paramount.

 How Often Should You Redesign Your Business Website?

 There’s no rule for when the redesign of your business website should happen.
 It depends on your existing sites as much as if your industry changes, the number of pages on your site, the features on your site, and what your site’s intention is.

 For basic websites, a routine refresh every six to twelve months could be adequate.
 A more advanced site with e-commerce features, or frequently updated blog posts, or thousands of visitors per month could benefit from a monthly update.

 With a regular review of your site design, determine whether a major change is necessary or just need a few modifications.

-If you can’t afford a complete redesign it’s still worth fixing one issue at a time, but don’t hunt for the cheapest possible solution.
+If you can’t afford a complete redesign of your business website it’s still worth fixing one issue at a time, but don’t hunt for the cheapest possible solution.
 The more you correct what needs correcting, the more likely you’ll see an increase in leads and sales.
 Redesigns can pay for themselves many times over.